Hospital Gifts Toddler Prosthetic Leg After Someone Steals His Previous One

-The world of 3-year-old Josiah Rainey and his mother Brie’s came crashing down when someone stole his $10,000 prosthetic leg from their vehicle.
+The world of 3-year-old Josiah Rainey and his mother, Brie, came crashing down when someone stole his $10,000 prosthetic leg from their vehicle.

 Fortunately, the toddler won’t be immobile for long – and his mother will not have to worry about how to afford a replacement – as his community and doctors came together to gift him a replacement.